webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 ## 2.3 Given a scenario, apply the appropriate OS and APPLICATION SECURITY controls

 - OS and APPLICATION SECURITY: _Policy::Password complexity_
-  - Enforces strong passwords to reduce the risk of brute-force attacks.
+  - password **length**, **complexity**(special chars, capitals, numbers), **frequency of change**.
 - OS and APPLICATION SECURITY: _Policy::Account lockout_
-  - Automatically locks accounts after a certain number of unsuccessful login attempts.
+  - Automatically **locks accounts** after a certain number of **unsuccessful login attempts**.
 - OS and APPLICATION SECURITY: _Policy::Application whitelisting_
-  - Only allows authorized applications to run on systems.
+  - Explicitly identifies the **permitted applications** a user or system can run.
 - OS and APPLICATION SECURITY: _Policy::Software feature restrictions_
-  - Disables unnecessary features and functionality to reduce the attack surface.
+  - Defines which **software** features will be **installed** and how the feature may be used.
 - OS and APPLICATION SECURITY: _Policy::User/group permissions_
-  - Grants least privilege access to users and groups based on their roles and needs.
+  - Defines the user and group **lifecycle**, including **provisioning** and **deprovisioning** of accounts, as well as group membership **rules**.
 - OS and APPLICATION SECURITY: _User Permissions_
-  - Restrict user access to sensitive data and resources.
-  - Implement the principle of least privilege, granting only the minimum access required for users to perform their tasks.
+  - **Policies** and **training** can help **users** set proper **permissions**.
+Can also implement additional security layers, such as the MAC.
+  - Both Linux and Windows users can set permissions on files and folders that they own.
+The reason is that both Windows NTFS and Linux standard permissions are DAC-oriented permissions structures.
+  - Mistakes or deliberate misconfiguration of permission by end-users risk exposing confidential information.
   - Regularly review and update user permissions to ensure they remain appropriate.
 - OS and APPLICATION SECURITY: _Antivirus/Anti-Malware/Endpoint Detection and Response (EDR)_
-  - Protects systems from viruses, malware, and other malicious threats.
-  - EDR solutions provide real-time visibility and threat detection capabilities.
-  - Regularly update antivirus/anti-malware signatures and EDR solutions to stay ahead of evolving threats.
+  - Anti-virus, Anti-malware should be installed.
+  - **EDR (Endpoint Detection and Response)**:
+    - Continually monitor the system for changes that indicate threats or exploits.
+    - Data is centralized for more accuracy.
+    - EDR systems work by installing an agent on the workstation to manage the collection of information.
 - OS and APPLICATION SECURITY: _Host-based Intrusion Detection System (HIDS)/Host-based Intrusion Prevention System (HIPS)_
-  - Monitors system activity for suspicious behavior and potential security breaches.
-  - HIDS detects malicious activity while HIPS actively prevents it.
+  - **HIDS detects** malicious activity while **HIPS** actively **prevents** it.
   - These tools provide valuable insights into system security and can help identify and respond to threats quickly.
-- OS and Application Security Controls: Hardened Baselines
+- OS and APPLICATION SECURITY: _Hardened Baselines::Single Function_
-  - Standardized configurations for operating systems and applications that meet specific security requirements.
+  - Baseline: Agreed-upon configurations for operating system version and applications that meet specific security requirements.
+  - Configuration baseline: defines what services and features will be installed on a newly deployed system.
   - Baselines include configurations for:
     - User and group permissions
     - Services and ports
     - Software features
     - Security settings and policies
     - Patching and vulnerability management
-- Hardened Baselines Single function
   - Hardened baselines should focus on a single function to avoid unnecessary complexity and vulnerabilities.
-- Hardened Baselines File integrity
+- OS and APPLICATION SECURITY: _File integrity_
-  - Implement file integrity monitoring to detect and prevent unauthorized changes to critical system files.
+  - File integrity **monitoring** to detect and **prevent unauthorized changes** to critical system files.
-- Hardened Baselines Log and event monitoring
+- OS and APPLICATION SECURITY: _Log and event monitoring_
-  - Monitor system logs and events for suspicious activity and potential security breaches.
+  - **Monitor** system **logs** and events for suspicious activity and potential **security** breaches.
-- Hardened Baselines Configuration management
+- OS and APPLICATION SECURITY: _Configuration management_
   - Use configuration management tools to automate the deployment and enforcement of security settings across all systems.
-- Hardening Builds
-  - Builds are pre-configured versions of software that include specific software packages and configurations.
-- Hardening Stable Builds
+- OS and APPLICATION SECURITY: _Builds::Stable_
-  - Stable builds are tested and proven to be reliable and secure, ideal for production environments.
+  - Stable builds are **tested** and proven to be reliable and secure, ideal for production environments.
-- Hardening Long-term support (LTS) Builds
+- OS and APPLICATION SECURITY: _Builds::Long-term support (LTS)_
-  - LTS builds receive security updates and patches for several years, providing long-term stability and support.
+  - LTS builds receive security **updates and patches for several years**, providing long-term stability and support.
-- Hardening Beta Builds
+- OS and APPLICATION SECURITY: _Builds::Beta_
-  - Beta builds offer early access to new features and functionalities but may contain bugs and require additional testing.
+  - Beta builds offer **early access** to new **features** and functionalities but may contain bugs and require additional testing.
-- Hardening Canary Builds
+- OS and APPLICATION SECURITY: _Builds::Canary_
-  - Canary builds are deployed to a small subset of users to test new features and identify potential issues before a wider rollout.
+  - Canary builds are **deployed** to a **small subset of users** to **test new features** and identify potential issues before a wider rollout.
-- OS and Application Security Controls: Operating System (OS) Upgrades
+- OS and APPLICATION SECURITY: _Operating System (OS) Upgrades_
-  - Regularly upgrade operating systems to address known vulnerabilities and improve security.
+  - Regularly upgrade operating systems to **address** known **vulnerabilities** and improve **security**.
-  - Plan and test OS upgrades carefully to avoid disruptions and ensure compatibility with existing applications.
   - Consider using rolling upgrades or blue-green deployments to minimize downtime and risk during upgrades.
-- API Endpoint Encryption
-  - Protects data in transit between applications and APIs.
+- OS and APPLICATION SECURITY: _Encryption::Application Programming Interface (API) Endpoint_
-  - Common protocols: HTTPS, Transport Layer Security (TLS).
+  - Encrypt Communication: HTTPS or Transport Layer Security (TLS).
-- Application Encryption
-  - Safeguards data within applications, databases, and internal communication.
-  - Techniques: Field-level encryption, application-level encryption, database encryption.
+- OS and APPLICATION SECURITY: _Encryption::Application_
+  - encrypt at application layer.
+  - Data encryption: in transit on the network, at rest in storage, and in data structures such as databases.
-- OS Encryption
+- OS and APPLICATION SECURITY: _Encryption::OS_
-  - Protects data stored on operating system disk drives and volumes.
-  - Technologies: BitLocker, FileVault, Linux Unified Key Setup (LUKS).
+  - Encrypt drive: BitLocker, FileVault, Linux Unified Key Setup (LUKS).
-- Storage Encryption
+- OS and APPLICATION SECURITY: _Encryption::Storage_
-  - Secures data at rest within cloud storage services.
+  - encrypt data at rest within cloud storage services.
   - Often provided by cloud providers (e.g., Amazon S3 encryption, Azure Storage Service Encryption).
-- Filesystem Encryption
+- OS and APPLICATION SECURITY: _Encryption::Filesystem_
-  - Protects data stored on individual filesystems.
+  - encrypt data stored on individual filesystems.
   - Options: eCryptfs, TrueCrypt, VeraCrypt.
-- Mandatory Access Control (MAC):
+- OS and APPLICATION SECURITY: _Mandatory Access Control (MAC)_
-  - Enforces a strict security policy that dictates which users or processes can access specific resources.
-  - Restricts actions based on security labels assigned to subjects and objects.
+  - Restricts access specific resources based on security labels assigned to subjects and objects.
-  - Prevents unauthorized access to sensitive data, even by privileged users.
   - Examples: SELinux, AppArmor, TrustedBSD.
-- Software Firewall:
-  - Monitors and filters network traffic at the operating system level.
-  - Controls incoming and outgoing connections to protect systems from unauthorized access and intrusions.
-  - Can be configured to block specific ports, protocols, or IP addresses.
+- OS and APPLICATION SECURITY: _Software Firewall_
+  - Two kind of firewall: network(perimeter) and host-based(local).
+  - default: if no rule match, 'block' incoming.
   - Examples: Windows Firewall, iptables (Linux), PF (FreeBSD).

-## 2.4 Given a scenario, apply data security and compliance controls in cloud environments
+## 2.4 Given a scenario, apply DATA SECURITY and COMPLIANCE CONTROLS in cloud environments

-- Data Security in Cloud Environments: Encryption at rest
-  - Protects data stored on cloud storage and databases.
-- Data Security in Cloud Environments: Encryption in transit
-  - Secures data transmission between applications, devices, and users.
-- Data Security in Cloud Environments: Encryption for sensitive data
-  - Applies encryption to specific data fields or entire files containing sensitive information.
-- Data Security in Cloud Environments: Key management
-  - Utilizes secure key management practices to protect encryption keys and prevent unauthorized decryption.
-- Data Security in Cloud Environments: Integrity
+- DATA SECURITY and COMPLIANCE CONTROLS: _Encryption_
+  - **Confidentiality**: Data is encrypted such that only **authorized** users with the decryption key can view the data.
+Confidentiality provides privacy and is a common use of encryption.
+  - **Integrity**: generate a **hash**, provides a simple way of checking data has changed.
+  - **Non-repudiation**: **digitally signed data**, by using a public-private key pair.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Integrity::Hashing algorithms_
-  - Ensures data remains unaltered and trustworthy.
+  - Ensures data remains **unaltered** and trustworthy.
   - Utilizes hashing algorithms like SHA-256 or MD5 to generate unique digital fingerprints of data.
-  - Digital signatures provide additional verification of data origin and authenticity.
-  - File integrity monitoring (FIM) tracks and alerts on unauthorized changes to critical data files.
-- Data Security in Cloud Environments: Hashing algorithms
-  - Generate unique digital fingerprints of data to detect unauthorized changes.
-- Data Security in Cloud Environments: Digital signatures
+- DATA SECURITY and COMPLIANCE CONTROLS: _Integrity::Digital signatures_
-  - Cryptographically verify the authenticity and integrity of data origin.
+  - Cryptographically verify the **authenticity** and **integrity** of **data** origin.
+  - **Non-repudiation**: can only be signed by private key holder.
+  - If any data changed, corrupted, will fail.
+  - manage digital signatures is OpenSSL, AWS Key Management Service (KMS).
-- Data Security in Cloud Environments: File integrity monitoring (FIM)
+- DATA SECURITY and COMPLIANCE CONTROLS: _Integrity::File integrity monitoring (FIM)_
   - Continuously monitors files for modifications and alerts on unauthorized changes.
-- Data Security in Cloud Environments: Classification
+  - Linux: tripwire.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Classification_
   - Categorizes data based on its sensitivity and security requirements.
   - Helps prioritize security controls and access restrictions based on data classification.
-  - Typical classifications: Public, Internal, Confidential, Highly Confidential.
-- Data Security in Cloud Environments: Segmentation
+  - Typical **classifications**: **Public**, **Internal**, **Confidential**, **Highly Confidential**.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Segmentation_
-  - Divides cloud environments into logically separated segments to isolate and protect sensitive data.
+  - **Divides environments** into logically separated segments to isolate and **protect** sensitive data.
   - Utilizes network segmentation, virtual networks, and storage segmentation techniques.
   - Limits the blast radius of potential security breaches.
   - Limiting access to specific segments based on user roles and permissions.
-- Data Security in Cloud Environments: Access Control
-  - Implements granular access controls to restrict data access to authorized users and applications.
-  - Utilizes authentication, authorization, and accounting (AAA) mechanisms.
-  - Utilizing methods like multi-factor authentication (MFA) and single sign-on (SSO) to enhance access control.
-  - Enforces the principle of least privilege, granting only the minimum access required for specific tasks.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Access Control_
-  - Regularly reviewing and updating access control policies and procedures.
+  - **role-based access control (RBAC)**: assign role permissions.
+  - **Groups**: assign group permissions and assign to someone.
-- Data Security in Cloud Environments: Impact of Laws and Regulations:
+- DATA SECURITY and COMPLIANCE CONTROLS: _Impact of Laws and Regulations::Legal Hold_
   - legal hold: preserve relevant data for legal or regulatory purposes.
   - data residency restrictions: adhering to relevant laws and regulations governing data privacy and security like GDPR, HIPAA, CCPA, etc.
-- Data Security in Cloud Environments: Legal Hold
-  - Preserves data that may be relevant to legal proceedings or regulatory investigations.
-  - Requires implementing mechanisms to prevent modification, deletion, or destruction of such data.
-- Data Security in Cloud Environments: Records Management
+- DATA SECURITY and COMPLIANCE CONTROLS: _Records Management::Versioning_
+  - **Records management**: the process of controlling data throughout its lifecycle.
   - Implementing a robust records management program for data retention, versioning, and destruction.
+  - **labeling data/file** when modified.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Records Management::Retention_
   - Defining clear policies for document retention periods based on regulatory requirements and business needs.
-  - Utilizing data lifecycle management solutions to automate recordkeeping processes.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Records Management::Destruction_
+  - how to dispose of data.
+  - CSPs and their customers face unique challenges in this area.
+Storage drives are shared and reshared among tenants.
+- DATA SECURITY and COMPLIANCE CONTROLS: _Records Management::Write Once Read Many_
-  - Implementing Write Once Read Many (WORM) storage for specific data types that require immutability.
+  - **Data** that require **immutability**.
+  - Long-term storage, legal, financial, and other data types benefit from WORM storage.
-- Data Security in Cloud Environments: Data Loss Prevention (DLP)
+- DATA SECURITY and COMPLIANCE CONTROLS: _Data Loss Prevention (DLP)_
-  - Identifying and preventing sensitive data from being exfiltrated or leaked from the cloud environment.
-  - Implementing DLP tools to monitor data movement and enforce security policies.
-  - Regularly reviewing and updating DLP policies to adapt to evolving threats and data sensitivity requirements.
+  - DLP has three primary goals:
+    1. Identify confidential data in use, in storage, and in transit, and then understand how that data is used.
+    2. Apply protection automatically to data by using technology.
+    3. Conduct exfiltration monitoring, detection, and response.
-- Data Security in Cloud Environments: Cloud Access Security Broker (CASB):
+- DATA SECURITY and COMPLIANCE CONTROLS: _Cloud Access Security Broker (CASB):_
-  - CASBs act as intermediaries between cloud applications and users, providing additional security and compliance controls.
+  - CASBs act as intermediaries(proxy) between cloud applications and users, providing additional security and compliance controls.
   - CASBs offer features like data encryption, access control, threat detection, and compliance reporting.
-  - Implementing a CASB can help organizations gain greater visibility and control over their cloud data and applications.
-- Data Security in Cloud Environments: Effective Implementation:
+- DATA SECURITY and COMPLIANCE CONTROLS: _Effective Implementation:_
   - Conduct regular risk assessments to identify and prioritize security risks.
   - Develop a comprehensive data security and compliance strategy.
   - Implement appropriate security controls based on data classification and compliance requirements.